NavigationContentFooter

 CREATE DATABASE mariecurie;

-7. Create the new user account and grant superuser privileges to it.
+7. Create a new user account and grant superuser privileges to it.
 Replace strong_database_password in the following command with a secure password for the user:

 GRANT ALL PRIVILEGES ON *.* TO 'mariecurie'@'%' IDENTIFIED BY 'strong_database_password' WITH GRANT OPTION;